EinsteinToolkit/et2021uiuc/index.md

 ![Illinois Wordmark]({{base}}/images/logo/ET_UIUC.png){:class="textwrapleft" style='max-height:8em;max-width:50%'}

 We are pleased to announce the 2021 edition of the North American Einstein Toolkit Workshop.
-The Workshop to be held at the University of Illinois will provide an opportunity for researchers and students to learn about the [Einstein Toolkit](https://einsteintoolkit.org/), a community-driven software platform of core computational tools to advance and support research in relativistic astrophysics and gravitational
+The Workshop, hosted by the University of Illinois Urbana Champaign, will provide an opportunity for researchers and students to learn about the [Einstein Toolkit](https://einsteintoolkit.org/), a community-driven software platform of core computational tools to advance and support research in relativistic astrophysics and gravitational